Paddy Chayefsky: 1960s 'fallow period'

-The failure of Americanization of Emily and Josef D. on Broadway shook Chayefsky's confidence, and was the beginning of a what his biographer Shaun Considine calls a "fallow period."
+The failure of Americanization of Emily and Josef D. on Broadway shook Chayefsky's confidence, and was the beginning of what his biographer Shaun Considine calls a "fallow period."
 He agreed to do novel adaptations, which he had previously shunned, and was hired to adapt the Richard Jessup novel The Cincinnati Kid.
 Director Sam Peckinpah rejected the script, and Chayefsky was fired.
 Peckinpah was replaced by Norman Jewison shortly after the film began production.

 Chayefsky worked for a time on adapting Huie's book Three Lives for Mississippi, about the murders of three civil rights workers in 1964, and in 1967 was hired to adapt the Broadway musical Paint Your Wagon.
 He was fired from the film after producing a script that Alan Jay Lerner, the playwright and producer, felt lacked "a musical structure."
 Chayefsky had his name removed as screenwriter but remained as adapter.

 Comeback with The Hospital

 In 1969 and 1970.
 Chayefsky began to consider a film that would be set among the civil unrest taking place at the time.
 When his wife Susan received poor care at a hospital, he pitched to United Artists a story based at a hospital.
 To ensure that he had the same kind of creative control given to playwrights, he formed Simcha Productions, named after the Hebrew version of his given name, Sidney.
 He then commenced research, reading medical books and visiting hospitals.

 The leading character in the film, Dr. Herbert Bock, included many of Chayefsky's personal traits.
 Bock had been a "boy genius" who felt bitter and that his life was over.
 One of the monologues of George C. Scott as Bock in the film, in which Bock says he is miserable and considering suicide, was repeated verbatim from a conversation that Chayefsky had with a business associate during that time.

 The long speeches written for Bock and other characters by Chayefsky, later praised by critics, met resistance from United Artists executives during the making of the film.
 The script was described as "too talky" and containing excessive medical terminology.
 But Chayefsky, as producer, prevailed.
 He also vetoed the studio's suggestion that Walter Matthau or Burt Lancaster be hired for the lead role, insisting on Scott.
 Chayefsky worked on the dialogue with Diana Rigg, the female lead, but Scott rejected his input.

 After filming, Chayefsky spoke the opening narration after several actors were rejected for the job.
 It was supposed to be temporary, but became the one that was used in the film.
 Although some initial reviews were negative, the film received rave reviews from leading critics, and was a box office hit.
 Chayefsky won an Academy Award for his script, and his career was revived.